defuse/passgenr/README.md

 [planned](https://github.com/defuse/passgenr/issues/4), once the technology becomes available to stable Rust.

-## Security Audit Status

-While its author is careful and prioritizes security, `passgenr` has not yet been audited by a professional third-party.
+**Audit Status.** While its author is careful and prioritizes security, `passgenr` has not yet been audited by a professional third-party.
 If you have experience of doing security audits and you would like to contribute one, please get in touch!